University of Alberta Library

 The University of Alberta Library is the library system of the University of Alberta.

-University of Alberta Library has 10 branches and divisions at University of Alberta's Edmonton campuses and at University of Alberta Augustana Campus.
+The University of Alberta Library has 11 branches and divisions at the University of Alberta's Edmonton campuses and at University of Alberta Augustana Campus.

-As of September 2019, the Library's collection comprises more than 5.4 million titles and over 8 million volumes, including 140,000 scholarly ejournals, 1.92 million ebooks, 806 online databases, 120,000 digitized titles, 67,000 newspaper issues.
-The Library's collection of 20,000 images and maps includes many records pertaining to the Canadian prairies.
+As of September 2019, the Library's collection comprises more than 5.4 million titles and over 8 million volumes, including 140,000 scholarly ejournals, 1.92 million ebooks, 806 online databases, 120,000 digitized titles and 67,000 newspaper issues.
+The Library collection of 20,000 images and maps includes many records pertaining to the Canadian prairies.

 History

-The University of Alberta was founded in 1908 but a free-standing library branch, Rutherford Library, did not open until 1951.
+The University of Alberta was founded in 1908, but a free-standing library branch, Rutherford Library, did not open until 1951.
 The university's founder, Alexander Cameron Rutherford, and its first president, Henry Marshall Tory, worked with faculty members and the first librarian, Eugenie Archibald, to select the first purchases to start the University Library in 1908.
 The record of these first 200 selections is still housed in the University Archive and includes a set of the works of Edgar Allan Poe; fourteen volumes of the works of Washington Irving; and various works by Walter Scott, Jean Froissart, Henry Fielding, Charles Lamb, George Eliot, Edward Gibbon, T. B. Macaulay, Robert Louis Stevenson, William Shakespeare, Jane Austen, Victor Hugo, John Richard Green, Henry Hallam, Tobias Smollett, Rudyard Kipling, and John Stuart Mill.
 By the end of 1911, the Library had acquired more than 7,000 volumes.
 By the end of Tory's tenure as president in 1928, the library owned 32,500 volumes.

 During the first few decades of the university's operations, library staff operated a small facility in the Main Teaching Building, or Arts Building, which had already become overcrowded by the 1930s.
 In 1947, during the tenure of President Robert Newton (1941–50), the university received approval from the provincial government to begin construction of a library building.
 When construction was completed on Rutherford Library, it was the first new permanent building on campus in 30 years.